Seeing Your Efforts Come Full Circle | OCRA Heroes

 Jaimie, we wish you godspeed and thank you from the bottom of all of our hearts.
 Ride on!

 Jaimie dedicates this post not only to her mother, but to Susan Fisher Haag who passed last week.
 Jaimie said of Susan, “she was my beacon of light” and credits their fundraising success largely to Susan’s efforts.
-Make a donation in support of Jaimie’s fundraising efforts.
+Make a donation in honor of everyone impacted today.